prominenceai/deepstream-services-library/docs/overview.md

 <br>

 ## Tees and Branches
-Pipelines use Tees to create Branches, and Branches can use Tees to create more Branches.
-Pipelines add Tees, Tees add Branches, Branches add Tees, and so on.

-There are two type of Tee components, Demuxers and Splitters.
+There are two type of Tee components that can used in a Pipeline, Demuxers and Splitters.
 1. **Demuxer Tees** are used to demultiplex the single batched output from the Stream-muxer back into separate data streams.
 2. **Splitter Tees** split the stream, batched or otherwise, into multiple duplicate streams.

-Branches connect to the downstream/output pads of the Tee, either as a single end component -- as in the case of a Sink or another Tee -- or as multiple linked components as in the case of **Branch 1** shown below.
+Branches connect to the downstream/output pads of the Tee, either as a single end component as in the case of a Sink or another Tee, or as multiple linked components as in the case of **Branch 1** shown below.
 Single component Branches can be added to a Tee directly, while multi component Branches must be added to a new Branch component first.

 Tees are ***not*** required when adding multiple Sinks to a Pipeline or Branch.
 Multi-sink management is handled by the Pipeline/Branch directly.